 Lithium-ion battery storage prices have fallen by 35 percent, and battery storage will become a game-changer at some point for solar and renewables broadly.
 The possibility of $9,000 per megawatt-hour electricity during peak demand periods will disappear in Texas.

-The solar boom is coming to Texas
+The solar boom is happening in Texas

 The reason for the slow rise in the solar rooftop industry in Texas is that low electricity prices make it difficult for businesses and homeowners to justify the cost of installing solar panels.
 Also, due to a lack of generous government subsidies in the state, the time required to recover an investment in rooftop installations can be decades.
-Further, there are no policies in Texas that force the utilities to buy back the excess power which is generated by roof-top solar panels.
+Further, there are no policies in Texas that force the utilities to buy back the excess power which is generated by roof-top solar panel systems.